Table of Contents

 We the People was necessary at the time of the creation of the Constitution.

 This lead to the checks and balances approach and the distinction between federal and state law.
 It was a requirement that all states had to give “full faith and credit” to other states’ laws and procedures.
-Therefore, “we the people” were all in this together at a national level while retaining personal freedoms and dealing with state laws.
+Therefore, everyone was all in this together at a national level while retaining personal freedoms and dealing with state laws.

 Or, perhaps they weren’t talking about themselves at all.

 Another way to look at the term “we the people” is that the state representatives involved weren’t talking about themselves at all.
-Instead of making themselves relatable as fellow citizens of the US, they may have referred to the fact that ultimately, it is the US’s people that have the greatest power.
+Instead of making themselves relatable as fellow citizens of the US, they may have referred to the fact that, ultimately, the US’s people have the greatest power.

 The final constitution could not be credited to 12 or 13 men only, and it couldn’t be perceived as something derived solely from the coalition of the states.
 They couldn’t turn to the nation and say, “We, the representatives of the states of America, have decided how to run this country.”.
 It had to be credited to the US as a whole.
 The constitution could only gain sovereignty from the US’s people, so it was, therefore, the people of all 13 states that had to give that declaration to “ordain and establish” it.